 Mizette Putallaz · Catalogue 2007

 The familiar phrase — tastes and colours… — reveals the absence of a precise science of colour harmony.
-Studies popularised over the last twenty years have shown that harmony and aesthetics are quite distinct.
-Harmony harmony depends on a balance of proportion and a symmetry of forces.
+Recent studies have shown that harmony and aesthetics are quite distinct.
+Harmony depends on a balance of proportion and a symmetry of forces.

 Rekindled whiteness, 1991